What Is Blockchain Technology? How Does It Work?

-To date, there are roughly 6,700 cryptocurrencies in the world that have a total market cap around $1.6 trillion, with Bitcoin holding a majority of the value.
-These tokens have become incredibly popular over the last few years, with one Bitcoin equaling $60,000.
-Here are some of the main reasons why everyone is suddenly taking notice of cryptocurrencies:
+To date, there are more than 20,000 cryptocurrencies in the world that have a total market cap around $1 trillion, with Bitcoin holding a majority of the value.
+These tokens have become incredibly popular over the last few years, with the value of one Bitcoin fluctuating between several thousands of dollars.

 - Blockchain’s security makes theft much harder since each cryptocurrency has its own irrefutable identifiable number that is attached to one owner.

-- More and more large corporations are coming around to the idea of a blockchain-based digital currency for payments.
-In February 2021, Tesla famously announced that it would invest $1.5 billion into Bitcoin and accept it as payment for their cars.
+- More and more large corporations came around to the idea of a blockchain-based digital currency for payments.
+In February 2021, Tesla announced that it would invest $1.5 billion into Bitcoin and accept it as payment for their cars.

 Of course, there are many legitimate arguments against blockchain-based digital currencies.
 First, crypto isn’t a very regulated market.
 Many governments were quick to jump into crypto, but few have a staunch set of codified laws regarding it.
-Additionally, crypto is incredibly volatile due to those aforementioned speculators.
-In 2016, Bitcoin was priced around $450 per token.
-It then jumped to about $16,000 a token in 2018, dipped to around $3,100, then has since increased to more than $60,000.
-Lack of stability has caused some people to get very rich, while a majority have still lost thousands.
+Additionally, crypto is incredibly volatile due to speculators.
+Lack of stability has caused some people to get very rich, while a majority have still lost thousands of dollars.

 Whether or not digital currencies are the future remains to be seen.
 For now, it seems as if blockchain’s meteoric rise is more starting to take root in reality than pure hype.
 Though it’s still making headway in this entirely-new, highly-exploratory field, blockchain is also showing promise beyond Bitcoin.